Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals

-So far, we have established a connection between the achiral $I m m m$ phase and the chiral $C 2$ phase through an intermediate achiral $C 2/m$ phase, which is prone to stabilization.
+Thus far, we have established a connection between both the achiral \(Immm\) phase and the chiral \(C2\) phase, each experimentally reported, through an intermediate achiral \(C2/m\) phase, which is prone to stabilization.
 The next step is to investigate whether this intermediate $C 2/m$ phase can bridge the two enantiomers and, ultimately, whether it can favor one over the other.
 To address this, we explore the space groups resulting from the three-dimensional order parameter space spanned by $(R_1, R_2, \Gamma)$.
-As shown in Fig. \ref{fig:1}(g), there are six possible space groups ($C 2/m$, $C m m m$, $P 2/m$, $I m m 2$, $C2$, $C m m 2$, $P 2$), two of which are chiral.
+As shown in Fig. \ref{fig:1}(g), there are seven possible space groups ($C 2/m$, $C m m m$, $P 2/m$, $I m m 2$, $C2$, $C m m 2$, $P 2$), two of which are chiral.
 By applying symmetry operations from the $I m m m$ phase to the order parameter space, we can identify sections related by proper operations (which connect rotated versions of the same crystal) as well as sections related by improper operations (which connect the two enantiomers) (see supplementary information for details \cite{supplementary}).
 Using this information, we divide the order parameter space, assigning a handedness to each chiral section as depicted in Fig. \ref{fig:4}(a).
 As expected, domains with different chiralities are always separated by an achiral phase (thus the gaps in Fig. \ref{fig:4}(a)).
 Interestingly, the $C 2$ phase is located near a chirality interface that can be crossed by condensing the $\Gamma_{1}^{-}$ mode in the opposite direction.
-As already discussed, the energy barrier between the enantiomers is only a few meV (Fig. \ref{fig:2}(b)), suggesting the possibility of a transition between them.
-Moreover, since it is precisely the mirror and inversion symmetries in $C 2/m$ that relate $(R_1, R_2, \Gamma)$ to $(R_1, R_2, -\Gamma)$, breaking these symmetries could lift the energy degeneracy and potentially favor one enantiomer over its mirror image.